ccwang002/ccwang002.github.io/content/blogs/2017-08/0810_snakemake.md

 Other than Google cloud products, Snakemake also supports AWS, S3, LSF, SLURM and many other cluster settings.
 It seems to me that the day when one `Snakefile` works for all platforms might be around the corner.

 EDIT 2017-08-15: Add a section about using Google Cloud in Docker.
 Update summary with some time measurements.
 Add links to the full Snakefiles.<br>
 EDIT 2017-09-07: Snakemake has added the support of custom Kubernetes container image.
-Thus update the GKE section to use the official parameter to pass image.
+Thus update the GKE section to use the official parameter to pass image.<br>
+EDIT 2017-11-17: Add instructions to run the Snakemake on Kubernete inside Docker.
+And also list out the issues of using GKE.